conseapp/conse-ui/README.md

 * 2 - ‌UI/UX edits
   * logo for learning cards **(MUST BE GIVEN)**
   * logo for explore events card background **(MUST BE GIVEN)**
-  * add role in create deck section must be based on sides (UX mock or wireframe MUST BE GIVEN)

 ## Beta Release Feature

 * add last move card panel